Click Guardian v2 Tracking Pixel

 • Coronary artery disease: People with coronary artery disease, in which the arteries narrow and get clogged with cholesterol and other deposits are more at risk of experiencing sudden cardiac arrest.

-• Heart electrical system issues: In some patient, the issue is with the heart’s electrical system instead of a problem with the heart muscle or valve.
+• Heart electrical system issues: In some patients, the issue is with the heart’s electrical system instead of a problem with the heart muscle or valve.
 These are called primary heart rhythm abnormalities.

 Risk Factors of an Emergency Cardiac Episode